Retirement Accounts

 • You cannot take loans from the account.

-• Like other accounts, if you withdraw money before 59½ years old, you will pay a 10% early withdrawal penalty on the taxable portion of the money and you must begin minimum withdrawals by 73 years old (72 if you turn 70½ in 2020 or 2022, 70½ if you turned that age before 2020).
+• Like other accounts, if you withdraw money before 59½ years old, you will pay a 10% early withdrawal penalty on the taxable portion of the money and you must begin minimum withdrawals before 73 years old (70½ if you turned that age before 2020).

 • Contributions and earnings may be transferred over tax-free to other individual retirement accounts and retirement plans and must eventually be distributed following the IRA-required minimum distributions.